JaksonWainwright/InfobloxClient/README.md

 `add_ext_attr_values(self, attr_name, *args)`

 Pass the extensible attribute name into the attr_name parameter.
 The args are going to be values to add to the extensible attribute

+`remove_ext_attr_values(self, attr_name, *args)`

+Pass the extensible attribute name into the attr_name parameter.
+The args are going to be values to remove from extensible attribute.